JClaustre/Bltz-0D/README.md

       _create_ the folder *Rstart* inside of your new directory!
 	* Be sure to *make clean* (and *make*) before to run the code to take into account of any changes in *param.f90*.
+	* There are different outputs :
+	  * OutPut.md : At the end of the simulation, it's a summary of some parameters of the discharge.
+	  * density.dat : density of excited species.
+	  * evol_time.dat : results depending on time, such as elec. and gas temperature, electric field, mobility, elec. diffusion, Townsend coef, drift velocity, etc.
+	  * evol_dens.dat : evolution of densities depending on time.
+	  * pop.dat : evolution of sublevel densities for 2^3S and 2^3P.
+	  * Rates_all.dat : Give rates for the main collision processes.
+	  * spectra.dat : Give the intensity of each emitted rays for the radiative transfer.
+	  * F_evol_xxx.dat : It's the EEDF given at the *save-time* number xxx.

 * Cross Sections
 	* Several cross sections are available.
 We found some differences